 Introduction and Application.
 This Code of Conduct establishes minimum standards for all NDSU employees.
 NDSU is committed to uphold the highest ethical and professional standards.
 All NDSU employees must, at all times, comply with all applicable laws, regulations, policies and procedures.
 Activities that achieve results unlawfully or in violation of applicable policies or procedures or by unethical behavior - including, but not limited to, payments for illegal acts, indirect contributions, rebates, or bribery - are not tolerated and must be reported.
 All conduct must meet or exceed minimum standards established by law.

 General Conduct.
-NDSU supports an environment that is free of discrimination or harassment.
+NDSU supports an environment that is free of discrimination or harassment and fosters respect for for all members of the university community.
+We are committed to valuing diversity and treating all with fairness, dignity, and respect.
+As part of that commitment, NDSU prohibits bullying in all forms, and works to prevent bullying in the workplace, the classroom, and in programs and activities, both on and off campus.

 All NDSU employees are expected to conduct themselves in a businesslike manner.
 Unlawful consumption of alcoholic beverages or use of illegal drugs, being at work while under the influence of alcohol or drugs, disruptive behavior, gambling, unauthorized use of public property or resources and other unauthorized activities that disrupt the efficient and economical administration of NDSU, are prohibited.
 Violation of applicable laws or policies governing possession and use of alcoholic beverages or drugs, including the Drug Free Workplace Act, SBHE Policy 615 or NDSU Policy 155 Alcohol and Other Drugs – Unlawful and Unauthorized Use by Students and Employees are prohibited.
-Likewise, sexual or other harassment (including actions contributing to a hostile work environment) in violation of federal or state law, SBHE Policy 603.1, or NDSU Policy 100 Equal Opportunity and Non-Discrimination Policy is prohibited.
+Likewise, sexual or other harassment (including actions contributing to a hostile work environment) in violation of federal or state law, as outlined in NDSU Policy 162 Sexual Harassment, Gender-based Harassment, Sexual Misconduct and Title IX,SBHE Policy 603.1, or NDSU Policy 100 Equal Opportunity and Non-Discrimination Policy is prohibited.

 All NDSU personnel are subject to the rules and policies of the North Dakota State Board of Higher Education, NDSU, and their respective department or unit.
 NDSU expects all University personnel to be aware of, and comply with, NDSU’s policies and procedures that apply to them, and requires those reporting to them to do the same.
 Employees are expected to uphold the values of honesty, respect, integrity, and trust.